MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 | `ToolbarAndroid` <br />*(React Native 0.21.0+)* | `actions[].icon`, `logo`, `overflowIcon` |
 | `Video`                                         | `source`                                 |

-The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, due to their dependency on static images and videos (like using the `{ uri: "foo" }` syntax):
+The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, because of their dependency on static images and videos (like using the `{ uri: "foo" }` syntax):

 | Component   | Prop(s)                                                              |
 |-------------|----------------------------------------------------------------------|